TAbdiukov/AMC_patcher-CLI/README.md

         amc "C:/Projects/My CLI project/Project1.exe" 3

-Where `"C:/Projects/My CLI project/Project1.exe"` - Is the path to your app EXE
+Where `"C:/Projects/My CLI project/Project1.exe"` – is the path to your application .exe

 Or alternatively for the patching step, use [Nirsoft's original GUI patcher implementation](http://www.nirsoft.net/vb/console.zip).
 It is less scalable, but just as sturdy.